TibixDev/VulnerabiliTea/README.md

 Now you have two ways to deploy the webapp:
 1. Editing `config.json` manually and starting the webapp with `node app.js`
 2. Using environment variables
-If you are using this method you will be required to set the `PORT` and `MONGODB_URI` variables before starting.
+If you are using this method you will be required to set the `PORT` and `MONGODB_URI` environment variables before starting.
 This can be done like so:

     ```bash
     /* Linux */